How to build a high-performance team

 - Markers of success: Success is assessed by measuring their collective work products and their direct impact on the business.

-Step 3: Assemble your team
+Step 3: Assemble your high-performance team

 As author Jim Collins emphasizes in his book Good to Great: Why Some Companies Make the Leap…and Others Don’t, achieving success is about picking the right people.
 Compared to traditional teams, high-performance teams require a new perspective on how to recruit, manage, and function as a team.
 In their Harvard Business Review articles, Fischer and Boynton give tips for how to best handle the different approach: